Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 ## Known Bugs:

-When quickly switching between Seaglides in the hot bar, it will not update speed unless opening the new Seaglide's container.
+None!
+I dare you to brake this version without de-compiling it!

 ## Update News:

 v0.2.0 on the way!

-v0.1.4 will include some bug fixes and maybe some other stuff.
-It should come out this week.
+It may have a promised release feature!

 ## Some other notes:
 I will **not** be updating any source code unless asked to do so on discord or by an Issue report.